-Baton Rouge, LA 70813-9759 T. T. Allain Bldg. - Room 345 Phone: (225) 771-5180 reflected by the student's choice of courses in his program of study.
+Baton Rouge, LA 70813-9759 T. T. Allain Bldg. - Room 345

-Fax: (225) 771-4762 E-mail: katrina_cunningham@subr.edu
+Phone: (225) 771-5180 Fax: (225) 771-4762

+E-mail: katrina\cunningham@subr.edu

-The Department of Mathematics, Physics and Science and Mathematics Education (MP-SMED) offers a Master of Science degree in Mathematics and Physics, with a concentration in Mathematics.
-The curriculum of study must be chosen by the student and approved by the graduate committee of the Mathematics program.
-The emphasis of study will be
+The Department of Mathematics and Physics offers a Master of Science degree in Mathematics and Physics, with a concentration in Mathematics.
+The curriculum of study must be chosen by the student and approved by the Graduate Committee of the Mathematics program.
+Emphasis of study will reflect the student's choice.